Romulo-Moraes/Assembly-Toolkit/README.md

 The output size will be returned in RAX register
 ```
-### strcspn.asm
+### removen.asm
-Like in C programming language, this code segment will replace the '\n' character of a string to the NULL char, if not found, then will set the char '\0' to the first NULL byte that it find
+This code segment will replace the '\n' character of a string to the NULL char, if not found, then will set the char '\0' to the first NULL byte that it find.
 To use just import the file and pass some arguments to registers before call the function.

 ```txt